 Qatar is a highly urbanized county with 99.1% of its population being urban in 2018 [6] and the majority living in the capital city of Doha and the surrounding suburbs.
 Urbanization in Doha has been increasing in recent years, with statistics indicating open spaces and the surroundings to have reduced from 76.8% in 1997 to 25.3% in 2010 [56].
 This space reduction is attributed to the growing demand for residential, commercial, and recreational purposes.
 At the same time, there was an increase of 288.7% for built-up and a greater increase of 426.4% for recreational areas, respectively for the same period, indicating a positive planning attitude towards improving living standards in Doha and the surrounding areas.
-Within this context, urban agriculture could be incorporated in the urban planning strategies, as it provides a viable alternative for ensuring food security in Qatar while reducing pressure on ecosystems and the financial resources necessary to support agriculture in the hyper-arid country.
-The use of the urban environment for agriculture provides multiple benefits besides increasing food security.
-These include improving aesthetics, shading in the urban environment and also supporting mental health while increasing leisure activities, connection with nature and promotion of outdoor physical activity [57][58].
+Within this context, urban agriculture could be incorporated in the urban planning strategies, as it provides a viable alternative for ensuring food security in Qatar while reducing pressure on ecosystems and the financial resources multiple benefits besides increasing food security.
+These include improving aesthetics, shading in the urban environment and also supporting mental health while increasing leisure activities, connection with nature and promotion of outdoor physical activity [52][58].
 In Qatar, this could take the form of hydroponic or aquaponics gardens [59] urban orchards, edible landscaping and rooftop gardens or community gardens [60].